UDOT Traction Law

 Rugged Rental:

-All Rugged Rental SUV and truck-type vehicles are within the UDOT winter regulations.
+All Rugged Rental SUV and truck-type vehicles are within the Utah winter regulations.
 In addition, anything that has *4WD* or *AWD* on the Rugged Rental website also meets the requirements of the sticker program and Utah’s traction law.